How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 The hotel also operates as a museum that showcases at least 300 objects found when the owners were preparing the land for cultivation.
 The project is a tribute to the ancient Tayronas.

-You can get there by bus and step off next to Don Diego River, where a boat picks you up to take you to the reserve, 10 minutes away.
+You can get there by bus and step off next to the Don Diego River.
+A boat picks you up and takes you to the reserve, which is 10 minutes away.
 The area is very safe.

 Tubing in Palomino

 Palomino is a town located 2 hours north of Santa Marta.
-It offers lovely beaches, nice boutique hotels, and great food, and it’s very safe.
+It offers lovely beaches, nice boutique hotels, and great food, and is very safe.

 Tubing in the Palomino River is one of the great experiences in the area.
 The tour organizers pick you up on a motorcycle at any of the hotels in town.
 Then, after a 15-minute ride, they drop you in the middle of the forest, from where you have to walk for another half an hour to reach the river.